-- Health and well-being for child development. - Understand the equipment and nutritional needs of children from birth to five years. - Understand the development of a child from birth to five years.
+- Health and well-being for child development. - Creating a safe environment and understand the nutritional needs of children from birth to five years. - Understand the development of a child from one to five years.

-Over the two years, students will produce two assignments, each taking approximately 30 hours to complete, two practical assessments and prepare for a written exam of one hour 15 minutes in length.
+Over the two years, students will produce two assignments, each taking approximately 36 hours to complete, two practical assessments and prepare for a written exam of 1 hour 15 minutes in length.